South West Main Line: Track

 Between London Waterloo and Clapham Junction, the line has eight tracks.
 It runs over the Nine Elms to Waterloo Viaduct for much of its length.
 It crosses beneath the Chatham Main Line where the Brighton Main Line runs alongside it on the southern side.
 At Clapham Junction, some of these tracks leave on the Waterloo to Reading Line and the remaining tracks are reduced to four.
 The Brighton Line, which also has four tracks, separates from it shortly afterwards.

 The four tracks initially have a pair of "slow" tracks to the east with the two "fast" tracks on the western side.
 This arrangement continues to north of Wimbledon where a flyover transfers the northbound slow line across the fast lines, leaving the inner tracks being used for the fast services and the stopping services using the outer tracks.
 This arrangement continues to Worting Junction, just after Basingstoke.
 Many stations on this section had island platforms which have since been removed - this is evident with wide gaps between station platforms at stations such as Winchfield.
 The island platforms survive at New Malden, Esher and Walton-on-Thames, although mothballed and out of use.

 The line continues as double-track to Winchester but expands to three tracks through Shawford station with one up platform and fast and slow down platforms.
 There are four tracks from Shawford to Eastleigh.
 The line from Romsey via Chandler's Ford trails in just north of Eastleigh which is also the junction for the Fareham line.
 The line returns to double track until St Denys where the West Coastway Line trails in.
 At Northam the original route to Southampton Terminus carries on south towards Eastern Docks and the main route curves west to enter a tunnel through to Southampton Central station.

 The line remains double-tracked most of the way to Weymouth, but there is a single-track section between Moreton and Dorchester South which constrains capacity.

 Electrification

-The first part of the LSWR to be electrified was the Waterloo & City Railway, now the Waterloo & City Line, which operated electric trains from the outset when it opened in mid-1898.
+The first part of the LSWR to be electrified was the Waterloo and City Railway, now the Waterloo & City Line, which operated electric trains from the outset when it opened in mid-1898.
 Over the next five years, the company investigated electrifying some of its surface routes and, in 1903, the resident engineer, J. Jacomb-Hood, told the board that running an intensive electric service over the slow lines between Waterloo and Hampton Court Junction would be no more expensive than the existing steam operation.
 On 4 December that year, the LSWR signed an agreement with the District Railway to electrify the Hammersmith–Richmond and East Putney–Wimbledon lines.
 The District Railway's electric trains began running to Richmond and Wimbledon in August 1905.